Ollo/shadygrovebrewing/src/posts/welcome/index.md

 #### Welcome to my adventure

 My beer story starts in my twenties when I started working in the bar and restaurant scene in Oklahoma City.
-It was there that I had my first craft beer at tapworks which offered a huge selection of beers and styles I'd never heard of.
+It was there that I had my first craft beer at tapwerks which offered a huge selection of beers and styles I'd never heard of.
 From there I went on to try other new craft beers like Boulevard Wheat as they gained popularity and availability in an at the time slow to adapt blue law state.

 After meeting and marrying my lovely wife and moving to Portland Oregon I learned quickly to love all the nuances styles of craft beer and dove head first into hoppy varieties while still enjoying a PBR while watching shows like a true hipster.
 It was here that I first attended and volunteered at a festivals, pouring tasters and trying all kinds of new styles of beer.
 I toured some of my first and favorite breweries, and really began pursuing craft beer as an interest.